rswinkle/PortableGL/demos/README.md

 This is where everything that doesn't fit into examples or testing goes.
 Basically a free for all of me experimenting and having fun.

+ESC will exit all of them.

-FYI: Flying controls = 6DOF flying controls ala Descent.
+Flying controls = 6DOF flying controls ala Descent.
 Mouse + WASDQE + LShift + Space

 ### Gears